The real benefits from QRM arise when it is embedded in all processes, routine activities and the culture of the company. It is a way of thinking.

 Most combination products in the U.S. are reviewed primarily by FDA’s Center for Drug Evaluation and Research (CDER).
 Of these, many approvals occur via the “abbreviated” 505(b)(2) regulatory pathway.
 So, what is the 505(b)(2) pathway, and how can it save you time and money?

 The newest round of Star Wars mania got me thinking about one of the themes in the movie series — mentoring.

 Commercial, manufacturing, and supply aspects in the biopharmaceutical industry can all be managed in order to mitigate risk.
 This white paper focuses on how a structured and transparent risk management process can be an ideal way to align the needs of patients with drug manufacturers and their suppliers, regulators, investors, and employees.
 Read on to learn more about guarding commercial interests, building and managing manufacturing capacity, and preventing supply disruption, and how these things can impact managing risk in biomanufacturing.

-“Closed system filling” is a new set of processing controls for a sterile filling process that eliminates potential microbiological contamination from environmental and operator sources through the use of closed systems.
+“Closed system filling” is a new set of processing controls for a sterile filling process that eliminates potential microbiological contamination from environmental and operator sources.

 While the development of a combination product comes with significant patient benefits through technology and molecule innovation, that reward can be offset by the range of regulatory complexity and uncertainty encountered with bringing a product to market, in addition to any post-marketing activities.